At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific ethos and policies of the school you're applying to.
-Understanding their values will help you demonstrate your commitment during interviews.
+This will help you demonstrate your commitment to their values during any interviews or discussions.

 ✨Tip Number 2